Mexico Property Investment Guide: Yields, Legal, 2026

 Macro tailwinds in 2026 include Tren Maya connectivity, Tulum’s airport opening, and a buyer-friendly negotiation window after the 2022–2023 run-up.
 Headwinds include Tulum oversupply (especially Region 15), municipal STR enforcement tightening, and peso volatility affecting Mexican-financing buyers more than USD cash buyers.

-Market map: where foreign money actually goes
+What should buyers verify on market map: where foreign money actually goes?

 Foreign investment in Mexico concentrates in five coastal corridors: Playa del Carmen for rental liquidity, Tulum for selective value plays, Cancún for institutional stability, Los Cabos for premium US-corridor wealth preservation, and Puerto Vallarta for lifestyle-yield balance.
 Mérida is the main interior alternative with direct title (no fideicomiso).
 Entry points range from roughly USD 150,000 in Tulum fringe to USD 350,000+ in branded Cabos product.